ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the Leader does.
 If successful, it includes the result in its response for the Leader to use to continue preparing the report.

-The Helper MAY defer handling the initialization request.
-In this case, it indicates that the job is not yet ready by immediately sending an empty response body and sets a Location header field ({{!RFC9110, Section 10.2.2}}) set to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0`.
-The response SHOULD include a Retry-After header field ({{!RFC9110, Section 10.2.3}}) to suggest a polling interval to the Leader.
-The Leader then polls the state of the job by sending GET requests to the resolved URL.
-The Helper responds the same way until either the job is ready, from which point it responds with the `AggregationJobResp` (defined below), or the job fails, from which point it MUST abort with the error that caused the failure.
+The initialization request can be handled either asynchronously or synchronously as described in {{http-resources}}.
+When indicating that the job is not yet ready, the response MUST include a Location header field ({{!RFC9110, Section 10.2.2}}) set to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0`.
+When the job is ready, the Helper responds with the `AggregationJobResp` (defined below).

-The Helper MAY instead handle the request immediately.
-It waits to respond to the Leader's PUT until the aggregation job initialization is ready, in which case it responds with the`AggregationJobResp`, or the job fails, in which case the Helper MUST abort with the error that caused the failure.

 Upon receipt of an `AggregationJobInitReq`, the Helper checks the following
 conditions: